Quitting smoking can be hard. Most people who quit make numerous attempts. With each attempt you get a little closer to quitting for good.

 Scenario 1: "I gave-in to constant, strong cravings or felt restless and irritable."

-Try: Nicotine replacement therapy (NRT) products or quitting medication can take the edge off these cravings.
-If you are using these products, check that you’re using them correctly and for nicotine replacement products, using enough.
-See also managing the first few days .
+Talk to your doctor: Nicotine replacement therapy (NRT) or prescribed stop smoking tablets can take the edge off these cravings.
+If you are using stop smoking medications, it's important that you are using them correctly including for long enough.

 Scenario 2: "I was stressed out, I really needed a smoke!"

 Try: Managing stress is a challenge.
 Deep breathe, walk, meditate, drink water, get a massage, be kind to yourself and use your savings to do something you enjoy.

 Scenario 3: "I allowed myself to have one, and now I’m back smoking."